-- The Cotisation Foncière des Entreprises (CFE), based the rateable value of the business property;
+- The Cotisation Foncière des Entreprises (CFE), based on the rateable value of the business property

-- The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE) – the CVAE French tax is based on the ‘value added’ each year by the business.
+- The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE), based on the ‘value added’ each year by the business

-New businesses get 100 percent tax relief in the first year of trading and 50 percent in the second.
+New businesses get 100% tax relief in the first year of trading and 50% in the second.
 The CET French corporate tax is payable in December of each year, or can be arranged in two instalments.

 An accountant (expert comptable) can advise on French corporate taxation, social security charges, tax law and any available French tax refunds for example.
-You can find an accountant through the French accountants’ professional body ‘l’Ordre des Expert-Comptables or the local Chamber of Commerce, or consider using an affiliated accounting centre.
+You can find an accountant through the French accountants’ professional body, l’Ordre des Expert-Comptables, or the local Chamber of Commerce, or consider using an affiliated accounting center.

-The information given here provides a general overview only; it ia always advised to get professional advice from a French accountant or financial expert when starting a business in France.
+The information given here provides a general overview only; it is always advised to get professional advice from a French accountant or financial expert when starting a business in France.

-APCE – Accueil Professionnels et Entreprises – the national organisation for start-ups in France.
+- APCE or Accueil Professionnels et Entreprises: the national organisation for start-ups in France.

-- INPI – the Institut National de la Propriété Industrielle, which deals with trademarks, patents, designs and company names.
+- INPI or Institut National de la Propriété Industrielle: which deals with trademarks, patents, designs and company names.

 - A guide to self-employment and freelancing in France.